Working from home

 RE reflections while working from home.

-All schools will be closing from the end of the school day on Friday 20th March 2020.
-Therefore children will be working from home during the extended break.
-We will be allocating work to the children for them to complete at home.
+In the event that school is partially closed, we will be allocating work to the children for them to complete at home.
 Children can complete the work on the worksheets provided as well as any additional pages they want to include.
 The children have a paper copy of the work which is now on the pages below.
 Answers will be added in ten days to allow children to complete as much as they can.
 Additional work will then be allocated for the children to complete.

 Try to stick to some sort of routine with regards to working from home.
 Select the best time of day to suit you and use this time each day to do the work.
 Don't forget that TT Rockstars is also available to use each day for short 10-15 minute intervals as well as reading at home.
 We have included information on how to access books online from the library and Oxford Owl.
 Read each day and now is a great time to read as many of the '50 books to read before you leave year 4' we looked at on World Book Day.